 As if the quality of ExpressVPN wasn't enough on its own, it also has some great pricing to tempt you in.
 Opt for an annual plan and you instantly get three months free and a whole year of secure cloud backup from Backblaze!
 Still not sure?
 Then you can always take advantage of the 30-day money back guarantee.

 If security is your main concern, then NordVPN is a great pick.
-NordVPN’s ‘Double VPN’ feature sends users’ internet activity through two VPN servers.
-And that's just for starters!
+Its ‘Double VPN’ feature sends users’ internet activity through two VPN servers for extra security, for example.
+It even boasts two kill switches to prevent any data leaks from happening.
+And, that's just for starters!

-On top of that, the service offers features like encrypted traffic over the Tor network, encrypted chat, dedicated IPs (at an additional cost) and a ‘zero logs’ policy that's been audited by PricewaterhouseCoopers.
+The service also offers some pretty advanced features like encrypted traffic over the Tor network, encrypted chat, dedicated IPs (at an additional cost) and a ‘zero logs’ policy that's been audited by PricewaterhouseCoopers.
 It's all pretty impressive stuff from the most famous name in the game.

-There’s plenty of coverage with 480+ local servers for Canada, and another 1,900+ south of the border, with most of them being P2P-friendly.
+There’s plenty of coverage, too.
+It has more than 480 local servers across the three biggest cities in Canada, and another 1,900+ south of the border, with most of them being P2P-friendly.
 The client is simple and straightforward, and performance is almost top of the class.
-Its NordLynx results produced some spectacular speeds, recording highs of 730-760Mbps.
-While it's not quite the market-leader it was in our previous round of testing, that's still exceptionally fast.
+Its WireGuard-based protocol NordLynx produced some spectacular speeds last time we checked, recording highs of 820Mbps.

-Proton VPN has really soared in our recent round of testing with a fantastic track-record of unblocking streaming services, some of the best performance results, as well as a top interface with a selection of amazing features.
-This, combined with a number of servers based in Vancouver, Montreal, and Toronto make it a great Canada VPN option, whether you want to circumvent its new laws, or you're travelling abroad and want to access Canadian broadcasts back in the Great White North.
+This, combined with 64 servers based across Vancouver, Montreal, and Toronto make it a great Canada VPN option, whether you want to circumvent its new laws, or you're travelling abroad and want to access Canadian broadcasts back in the Great White North.
+It even includes three Secure Core servers rerouting your traffic via Switzerland, Sweden and Iceland for better privacy and stronger security.

-Boasting a free VPN to give some of its less premium features a try, it also comes with a 30-day money back guarantee, though this is on a pro-rata basis, so if you use it for 15-days and decide it's not for you, you will only get a 50% refund.
+Boasting a free VPN with unlimited bandwidth to give some of its less premium features a try, it also comes with a 30-day money-back guarantee.
+Despite this being on a pro rata basis, if you use it for 15-days and decide it's not for you, you will only get a 50% refund.

 For those that want a ton more features and configurable options, Private Internet Access (otherwise known as PIA) is a great choice, especially if you want to load it up across devices, with compatibility across a number of interfaces.
-What's more, while not confirmed, PIA is said to have well over 10,000 servers with key cities in Canada within its network of 83 countries (a boost from its previous 78 country stretch) including Vancouver, Toronto, Montreal, and Ontario.
+These might be a bit intimidating for those new to the VPN world, though.

 Load up on all your devices with a generous 10 device limit and benefit from its exceptional kill switch, alongside Smart DNS, P2P across all its servers, and MACE (its built-in ad, tracker, and malware blocker).

-While not the best streaming unblocker, it does work across some of the key streaming services including gaining access to US Netflix (if you want to watch the same content as your neighbours down south) as well as in the UK and Canada.
-Plus it unblocks Disney Plus, and Prime Video.
-Unfortunately, this time around it didn't manage to unblock BBC iPlayer.
+While a bit behind our favorite streaming VPNs, it does work across almost all the key platforms, including gaining access to US Netflix (if you want to watch the same content as your neighbors down south) as well as in the UK and Canada.
+Plus, it unblocks Disney Plus, and Prime Video.
+And while this time it managed to unblock BBC iPlayer, it failed to do so with 10Play.

 Canada VPN FAQ